This briskly walks you through the various versions of the Serpent Squad, with a quick recap of what they did.

 Sidewinder soon invited these new-fang(l)ed snake-themed criminals to join the Serpent Society.
 This was the plan all along.
 The new guys were all infiltrators paid by the Viper (Ophelia Sarkissian).

 Like she had previously taken over the Serpent Squad, she sought to take over the Serpent Society.
-But the plan failed, largely due to Captain America.
+But her plan failed, largely due to Captain America.

 The Serpents decided to pull the scales over their differences.
 The fourth Serpent Squad’s members thus continued to work with the Society.